OpenBrickProtocolFoundation/oopetris/docs/linux.md

-## Linux build
+# Linux build

 You need:

 - a C++23 compatible compiler, We support Clang and GCC.
 - meson or CMake
-- some developement packages, these are optional, since either meson or CMake can compile them from source
+- some development packages, these are optional, since either meson or CMake can compile them from source

 ## Compiling with CMake